Happy World Password Day

 Why is World Password Day really important?

-You may think that in 2021 we have advanced a lot in the field of cybersecurity and data protection.
+You may think that in 2021 we have advanced a lot in cybersecurity and data protection.
 Yet, according to the survey published on PCmag.com top 3 of the most common passwords in 2020 are:

 123456